odilia-app/ssip-client-async/README.md

 A non-blocking API can be used with a low-level polling mechanism based on `poll`, or with [mio](https://github.com/tokio-rs/mio).
+This fork also offers a working version using the `tokio` flag, or an occasionally working `async-std` flag.

 - [x] Unix socket.
 - [x] TCP socket.